The bust of Sir John Gordon by Edmé Bouchardon.

 This is a defining moment for the cultural heritage of the Highlands and the United Kingdom.
 We are not merely seeking to save a statue; we are launching a transformative project for regional regeneration.

 The Bouchardon Bust of Sir John Gordon, a 1728 masterpiece of Neoclassical sculpture, is the likeness of our town’s founder and a work of undisputed national importance.
-Our mission is to ensure this treasure remains in the Highlands, anchored in a new, world-class facility.
+Our mission is to ensure this treasure remains in the Highlands.

 The Journey So Far: A Relentless Pursuit of Accountability